daniel-lerch/dyndns-distributor/README.md

 cd src/DynDnsDistributor
 dotnet publish -c Release
 ```
-### For Raspberry Pi ###
+### For Linux/ARM (Raspberry Pi) ###
-You need to run this on a machine with .NET Core SDK which not available for ARM at the moment.
+You need to run this on a x86 machine with .NET Core SDK.
+Maybe it will be possible to build on ARM in the future.
 ```bash
 git clone https://github.com/daniel-lerch/dyndns-distributor.git
 cd src/DynDnsDistributor